srivasud/Climate-Change-Visualizations/README.md

 [Source Image: [Model](https://visme.co/blog/climate-change-facts/)]

 The above picture (Figure-4) is very intuitive, engaging and persuading.
-If humans continue to consume conventional fuel sources and continue to emit carbon emissions at the current level we will hit 2 degree Celsius temperature increase by 2020.
-The extreme weather patterns will become worse and significant life and economic destruction will be imminent.
-This graph also models the impact of trends when there is 1.5 degree Celsius temperature increase by 2020.
+If humans continue to consume conventional fuel sources and continue to emit carbon emissions at the current level we will hit 2 degree Celsius temperature increase by 2100.
+The extreme weather patterns, will become worse and significant life and economic destruction will be imminent.
+This graph also models the impact of trends when there is 1.5 degree Celsius temperature increase by 2100.
 This is an eye opener for people and will help them to remember as a key take away!

 						Figure-5: